miekg/dreck/README.md

 ## Bugs

-We don't support multiple commands in an issue.
+We don't support multiple commands in an comment issue.